worthingtonse/RAIDA_KEY_EXCHANGE/README.md

 ### Two Key Types:
   RAIDA Keys (AKA "coins")
   * Allows the users to send and retrieve encrypted encryption keys to and from the RAIDA.
   * Contains one serial number and twentyfive 128 bit passwords.
-See format
+See [Standard format](https://www.com)
   * We suggest the use of the open source [Key Manager](https://something.com)  using the standard folder structure.

   Encryption Keys:
   * Encrypts communications between client and server.
-  * Contain the name or ID of who the key is for and a 256 bit key.
+  * Contain the name or ID of who the key is for and a 256 bit key.See [Standard format](https://www.com)
   * We suggest the use of the open source [Key Manager](https://something.com)   using the standard folder structure.

 ## 2. Enabling a Server to use RKE